 Operations are then assigned to tags as normal.
 Tools which understand x-tagGroups like Scalar and Redoc will use them to create the nested navigation structures, and tools which do not understand the keyword will build the flat list of operations.

 tags.parent - The name of a tag that this tag is nested under.
-The named tag MUST exist in the API description, and circular references between parent and child tags MUST NOT be used.
+The named tag must exist in the API description, and circular references between parent and child tags must not be used.

 Best practices